Destinations Greece The Cyclades Mykonos

 Paradise + Super Paradise (the party south)

-The two beaches that defined Mykonian club culture in the 1990s — Paradise (the original, slightly faded), Super Paradise (the heir, still going).
+The two beaches that defined Mykonian club culture for decades — Paradise (the older of the two, now slightly faded), Super Paradise (the heir, still going).
 DJ programmes from 1 p.m., afternoon-into-evening.
 Younger crowd than Psarou; less velvet-rope than Nammos.
 The afternoon-into-sunset move when you want music and a swim and not a credit card workout.

 DJ from 1 p.m.Younger crowdAfternoon-into-sunset